 So it’s a Friday May 29th for anyone that needs to know, or it needs a reminder.
 It could be, I saw a meme, it was a two, two Sunday or one Wednesday or something like this, but it actually is Friday and I’m 20 minutes and locked down.
 And I have Travis Spiegel with me today, and this is kind of awesome.
 Um, he is.

-One of the world’s leading digital marketing experts.
+One of the world’s leading online marketing experts.
 Um, and you think he’s extremely humble.
 So he’ll never tell you that.
 I’ll just, I’ll just say it I’ll out him.
 Um, but he also is living the dream.
 He’s coming to you from Puerto Rico.
 He’s gotta be challenged.
 He loves to surf and he is the quintessential I’m ShopRunner that is, has just gone all the way and figured it all out.

 Um, but we’re not going to talk about any of that today.
 I think much to his relief.
 We’re not gonna talk about Facebook ads.
-We’re not going to talk about effectiveness of digital marketing.
+We’re not going to talk about effectiveness of online marketing.
 Um, we’re going to do something even more.
 Awesome.
 And I can’t wait to share that with you.
 I can’t wait for him to share it with you anyway.

 I’m Travis.
 Welcome.
 And just tell us a little bit about who you are and what you do for a living.
 Thank you.
 I don’t know.
 You probably said it.
 I mean, you were very generous with the introduction.
 Um, I am sort of a digital marketer.
 I think of myself more as like a direct response junkie.
 Like I was, I was a little kid that, um, would turn off Saturday morning cartoons and watch an infomercial instead of like the making mayonnaise with the bamaxh mixer or something like that, you understand?
 Wow.
 Like, are you one of those way before the sham?
 Well, that thing existed in like in live demonstrations at, I dunno, swap meets or whatnot.
 Um, so yes, I had those.
 So I’ve always been sort of fascinated with, with, with that, but not necessarily the marketing, um, but the pieces of like those inventions, those things are really cool and they could like change somebody’s life or make their life better; um, and I always just thought that was really fascinating that there was like a lot of leverage in that.
 And, uh, and yeah, so it just has always been sort of in the background and.
 My, but everything beyond that was all, like, I always just wanted to live this really cool life and I wanted to help other people do the same thing.
 Cause I think we all have like way more potential than, than we even believe or that we think we can believe.
 And, uh, and so, yeah, that’s kinda like that’s, that’s what the whole, that’s what the whole path has been.
 It’s led me here because, well, this is kind of the easiest thing that I’ve figured out I could do and, um, live the life and help people do other cool stuff.